Request Information

 FIN 3010 Principles of Finance 3

 An introduction to theory and technique for optimal investment of the capital resources of the firm under conditions of uncertainty.
-Topics include rate of return analysis, cost of capital theory and measurement, capital structure, dividend policy, promotion and reorganization.
+Topics include rate of return analysis, cost of capital theory and measurement, capital structure, dividend policy, promotion, and reorganization.
+Prerequisites: ACC 2020 and two MAT courses

 MGT 3010 Principles of Business Management 3